 The Quarantine House, built in 1882, functioned as one of the parts of the quarantine station at the fortress of Fort Beekenburg.
 Healthy seamen coming of disease carrying ships were quarantined here for forty days.
 This lasted until 1925 and nowadays this beautiful house, with a splendid view over the Caribbean Sea, is in severe disrepair.

 Fort Beekenburg was built to defend the Spanish Water area of Curaçao in 1703.
 During that period, it was (at that time) one of the few places where one could easily go from sea to land.
 The Fort has a proven service history, several times over, of keeping the British and the pirates out of Curacao.
 As a defensive installation, it seems ironic that Fort Beekenburg was built with ballast stones from a distinctive and “romantic” part of Belgium called the Walloon Region or Wallonia.
 Ironic because Fort Beekenburg is distinctive, but romantic?
 I guess you will just have to visit and decide for yourself

-Episode 3 will release on April 8th, 2020 where will be exploring one of the BEST beaches in the Caribbean and a popular Curaçao destination for sun lovers!
-Subscribe to our mailing list below and to the Dive Curaçao YouTube Channel to be automatically notified.
+Dive into Episode 3 where we explore Cas Abou Beach which is one of the BEST beaches in the Caribbean and a popular Curaçao destination for sun lovers!